 She is a very dominant striker and a natural born fighter and she has the best Muay Thai skills in woman's MMA division.
 Read more about Joanna Champion

-Jose Aldo is BJJ specialist but he is mostly known in the UFC as a Muay Thai striker.
-His style resembles more of Dutch-style kickboxing than traditional Thai boxings thanks to his training with Andy Souver.
-He makes an extensive use of kick, knees and punches and not so much of elbow strikes which are characteristic to Dutch-style Muay Thai.
+Jose is a BJJ specialist but he is widely known in the UFC as a Muay Thai striker.
+Thanks to his training with Andy Souver his style resembles more of a Dutch-style kickboxing than traditional Thai Kickboxing.

 Also read about other influencial Muay Thai fighters and Kickboxers: